mixu/file-dedupe/readme.md

 ## API

 - `new Dedupe()`: creates a new class, which holds all the cached metadata
 - `dedupe.find(file, [stat], onDone)`: callback `(err, result)` where result is either `false` or a full path to a file that was previously deduplicated.
-You can optionally pass in a `fs.Stat` object to avoid performing multiple stat operations
+You can optionally pass in a `fs.Stat` object to avoid having to do another `fs.stat` call in dedupe.

+For a usage example, see `bin/findup`.

 ## Command line tool

 `file-dedupe` ships with `findup`, a basic CLI tool for finding duplicates.
+To get it, install the module globally: `npm install -g file-dedupe`.

 Usage: `findup --include <path>`